jonyward/honours/README.md

 1. Clone main branch
 2. Open a terminal at the root directory and use command "py -m pip install Django"
+3. Also run the command "pip install django-bootstrap-v5" to ensure the application styling works
-3. Run command "py manage.py runserver" and view the website on local port 8080
+4. Run command "py manage.py runserver" and view the website on local port 8080

 (If any errors occur, run command "py manage.py migrate" in the "crash_vis" dependency)